How Vision is Tested in Young Children

 | 3 min read

 No ABCs, yet?
 No problem.
-Pediatric eye doctors use a variety of methods to test little eyes.
-They can use light to test a baby’s pupil responses.
+Pediatric eye doctors use a variety of methods to test young children's eyes.
+They can use light to test a baby’s pupil responses, according to the Cleveland Clinic.
 The way the pupils react to light could uncover nervous system issues.
-They will also likely check to see how well your child’s eyes are able to follow a moving object.
+Doctors will also likely check to see how well your child’s eyes are able to follow a moving object.

-For very young children, eye doctors use cards with stripes on them to administer a preferential looking test, which measures visual acuity, or how well she could see.
+For very young children, eye doctors use cards with stripes on them to administer a preferential looking test, which measures visual acuity, or how well they can see, according to the American Academy of Ophthalmology.
 The cards have a striped side and a side that’s gray.
 Babies and toddlers too young to identify pictures or letters will tend to look at the striped side.
 The smaller the stripes they can see, the better their visual acuity.

 Once they are a bit older and can identify shapes verbally, most children should be able to “read” the pictures on an eye chart designed just for kids.
 Instead of letters, an eye doctor might have a chart that displays objects like houses, trees, flowers and other familiar shapes.